ndgigliotti/shopify-spy/README.md

 A simple Scrapy project for scraping Shopify websites.
 The project includes two spiders: ShopifySpider and GoogleSpider.
 ShopifySpider is a universal Shopify crawler, designed to extract data from any Shopify store.
 GoogleSpider, on the other hand, is designed for extracting Shopify URLs from a Google search, e.g. "board games."

 ## Usage
 The spiders can be used like any standard Scrapy spider.
 Set your working directory to the project directory and execute one of the following commands.
-The scrape results will be stored in a JSON lines file in the "resources" directory under the spider's subdirectory.
+The scrape results will be stored in a JSON lines file in `shopify_spy\resources\SpiderClassName`.

 Crawl a single Shopify store:
 ```bash